The environment of TeV halo progenitors: Application to a selection of known pulsars

 \subsection{Sample construction}

 We applied our model to a sample of real pulsars in order to derive constraints on their environments, in a statistical sense.
-From the ATNF catalogue \citep{manchester+2005}, we extracted a subset of pulsar halo candidates having properties relatively similar to Geminga, the prototypical pulsar halo.
+From the ATNF catalogue \citep{manchester+2005}, we extracted a subset of pulsar halo candidates with properties that are relatively similar to Geminga, the prototypical pulsar halo.